 Updated information is available on hand hygiene rates for Audit Period 1, ending March 2015 for 638 hospitals (474 public and 164 private) and Audit Period 2, ending June 2015 for 620 hospitals (467 public and 153 private).
 Hand hygiene rates measure hand washing before and while caring for patients using soap and water or gel disinfectants to stop the spread of bacteria.
 Although not nationally comparable, hand hygiene information helps to drive quality improvement in hospitals.

-Found out how your hospital performs for measures of hand hygiene, an important component of good patient care that helps to limit the spread of potentially dangerous infections.
+2013–14: Find out how your hospital performs for measures of hand hygiene, an important component of good patient care that helps to limit the spread of potentially dangerous infections.